Foot and Ankle

 Click on the image below to download Dr. Straus’s Ankle Sprain Interview

 Bunions are typically enlarged joints in the big toe which can become very swollen and painful.
 Usually caused by ill-fitting shoes or an inherited genetic trait, bunions can often be treated by wearing shoes that conform to your foot and does not cause undue stress on the toe.
-Painful symptoms may be treated by various show inserts and padding.
+Painful symptoms may be treated by various shoe inserts and padding.
 Severe cases of bunions may require surgery.

 Heel Pain /Plantar Fasciitis